EngAbdullahHanif/phage-match/README.md

 4) Point `databases` paths in `config.yaml` when you plug in safety/structural modules.
 5) Keep `results/` and `cache/` out of git (already ignored).

-## Why this stub is “investor-clean”
+## Why this stub is investor-clean
 - Minimal surface area (no personal docs, tiny committed data).
 - Locked contracts and demo outputs that run deterministically.
 - Clear upgrade path in `ROADMAP.md` and module toggles in `config.yaml`.